Ferromagnetic Negative Charge-Transfer Insulator: from Theoretical Proposal to Material Realization: III. Material realization

-Finally, the experimental preparation of CrAs monolayer is proposed.
 The existence of bulk CrAs in nature \cite{bulk1, bulk2} suggests the 1:1 stoichiometric ratio in CrAs monolayer is charge feasible.
-The stability of CrAs monolayer is confirmed by both phonon spectrum and \textit{ab-initio} molecular dynamics (AIMD) ({Fig. S22}).
-With layered material BaCr$_2$As$_2$ \cite{ThCr2Si23} and LaCrAsO \cite{ZrCuSiAs5} been synthesized in experiments, CrAs monolayer can be obtained by either etching \cite{MXene} or electrochemical reactions \cite{eleexo} from these layered materials.
-Another synthetic way is molecular-beam epitaxy and ${\rm BaZrO_3}$ (001) (or MgO (001)) is a perfect substrate with 1:1 lattice match.
+The stability of CrAs monolayer is confirmed by both phonon spectrum and \textit{ab-initio} molecular dynamics (AIMD) ({Fig. \ref{fig:fmother}(e)-(g)}), in accordance with previous report \cite{Ma2020}.
+The stability indicates an experimental preparation of CrAs monolayer is possible.
+With layered BaCr$_2$As$_2$ \cite{ThCr2Si23} and LaCrAsO \cite{ZrCuSiAs4} synthesized in experiments, CrAs monolayer can be obtained by either etching \cite{MXene} or electrochemical reactions \cite{eleexo} from these layered materials.
+Another synthetic method is molecular-beam epitaxy and ${\rm BaZrO_3}$ (001) (or MgO (001)) is a perfect substrate with 1:1 lattice match.
 Such a strategy has shown success in CoSb monolayer preparation \cite{mbe1, mbe2}.

-In conclusion, a non-perturbative SEI is found in co-valency scheme.
-With protections from hybridization gap, such non-perturbative SEI gives long-range exchange interaction according to $L$ and provides a natural way towards intrinsic room-temperature FMSCs.
-In addition to FM order alone, co-valency scheme is also a good platform for the combination of FM and other orders (like topology, ferroelectricity) as a high $T_c$ is ensured.
-In this regard, it is expected that co-valency scheme will arouse broad interest in condensed matter physics.